AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 How to Revise Using AQA GCSE PE Past Papers

-Simply reading through questions and glancing at answers is passive revision and it won’t stick.
-Here’s how to use AQA GCSE PE past papers properly.
+Simply reading through questions and glancing at answers is passive revision.
+It won’t stick.
+Arguably it’s worse than doing nothing because it gives you false confidence.
+Here’s how to actually use AQA GCSE PE past papers.

 Start with anatomy and physiology

 Work through every anatomy and physiology question from past papers in one sitting.
+Yes, all of them.
 This lets you see how AQA asks about the same topic in different ways across different years.
 You’ll notice patterns quickly: lever systems come up almost every series, as do questions linking body systems to sporting actions.

 Master the 6-mark and 9-mark extended answers

 Extended-answer questions use a levels-based mark scheme.
-To reach the top band (5-6 marks on a 6-marker, or 7-9 marks on a 9-marker), you need to demonstrate detailed knowledge, apply it to the context given, and structure your response logically.
+To reach the top band — that’s 5-6 marks on a 6-marker, or 7-9 marks on a 9-marker — you need to demonstrate detailed knowledge, apply it to the context given, and structure your response logically.

 Write your answer under timed conditions, then compare it against the mark scheme.
 Highlight every marking point you hit and every one you missed.
-The points you missed tell you exactly what to revise next.
+The points you missed?
+That’s your revision list for tomorrow.

 For 9-mark questions specifically, AQA expects you to evaluate or discuss, not just describe.
 This means weighing up advantages and disadvantages, or making a justified conclusion.
-Students who only describe will cap themselves at the middle band regardless of how much knowledge they show.
+Candidates who only describe will cap themselves at the middle band regardless of how much knowledge they show.
+It’s one of the most common reasons strong-recall students miss top-band marks.

 Learn the command words